diefrosch/a320family-procedures/README.md

 #### Other Settings

-* Press `PERF` to go to the performance settings page
+* Press `PERF` to go to the performance settings page.
 * Set `138`, `142` and `146` as `V1`, `VR` and `V2` respectively.
 * Set `5000` as `TRANS ALT`.
 * Set the `FLAPS/THS` field to `3`.